 3.2.
 Downloading an ISO image from the Customer Portal

-Follow this procedure to download a Red Hat Enterprise Linux 8 ISO image file from the Red Hat Customer Portal.
+This procedure describes how to download a Red Hat Enterprise Linux 8 ISO image file from the Red Hat Customer Portal.

 - The Boot ISO image is a minimal image file that supports registering your system, attaching subscriptions, and installing RHEL from the Content Delivery Network (CDN).

-- The Binary DVD ISO image file contains all repositories and software packages and does not require any additional configuration.
-See Chapter 5, Preparing an installation source for more information.
+- The DVD ISO image file contains all repositories and software packages and does not require any additional configuration.
+See Preparing an installation source for more information.

 - You have an active Red Hat subscription.

-- You are logged in to the Product Downloads section of the Red Hat Customer Portal at https://access.redhat.com/downloads.
+- You are logged in to the Product Downloads section of the Red Hat Customer Portal at Product Downloads.

 - From the Product Downloads page, select the By Category tab.